Last Updated on October 17, 2021 – 12:23 pm

 Lesson #3 Planning makes the activities of employees meaningful.

 To realize his dream, Mete needed a concrete plan: A highly detailed training schedule that ensures he reaches specific goals.
 He says, as a young archer for the last five years, he had to practice 10 hours a day to overcome the experience gap, but he also knew that he had to be completely focused on meeting each day’s training goals.
 That means planning also made his activities meaningful to him, that he had a goal, and to achieve that, he needed to do certain things each day and every day for future success.
 According to J.P.
 Mahajan and Ravindra Singh, planning makes activities of employees meaningful: “A clear understanding of the objectives helps the employees know what they are supposed to do and how their work is related to organizational goals.
 This enables them to direct their efforts towards the achievement of goals and makes them feel valued for the organization.”
 And as for the L&D professionals, planning also has this double meaning of thinking about the future but focusing on the present.
 “The most effective L&D professionals use a similar two-tiered approach to training.
 They focus on immediate needs like onboarding new hires, closing skills gaps, and ensuring people know how to use the tools that make the business run.
 But at the same time, they also design learning programs for the long-term needs of the business like succession planning, leadership development, and innovation” much like Gazoz’s training.

 Before we finish, one bonus tip from Mete Gazoz: Smiling and keeping a positive attitude in whatever condition you are.
 “Imagine you’re in the Olympic final, drawing your bow, and some dude behind you is grinning from ear to ear.
 I owe 80% of this medal to the smile,” he told Reuters, a large gold medal around his slender neck.”

-If you want to learn more about employee development, you can check out our resource center.
+If you want to learn more about employee development, you can check out other blog posts here.